Trial

 The court then takes the proposed jury instructions that the lawyers have submitted and confers with the lawyers to prepare the final instructions the court will give to the jury.
 Rule 2-520.

 After the court instructs the jury, the lawyers present their closing arguments.
-In them, they argue that the evidence supports a finding in their favor under the jury instructions.
+They argue that the evidence supports a finding in their favor under the jury instructions.

 The jury then deliberates until it makes a unanimous decision.
 Rule 2-522.
-Suppose the jury cannot reach a unanimous decision and the parties have not agreed to accept a majority.
-In that case, the court will declare a mistrial, and the lawyers will have to retry the case.
+Suppose the jury cannot reach a unanimous decision and the parties disagree to accept a majority.
+In that case, the court will declare a mistrial, and the lawyers must retry the case.

 The judge then enters judgment on the jury’s verdict.
 Rule 2-601.
 For more details, review the Blog post on entry of judgment.